 Every manager wants the most skilled and talented individuals working for them.
-However, hiring exclusively for skill alone can backfire and be counterproductive.
+But what’s the best way to build a great team?
+Unfortunately, hiring exclusively for skill alone can backfire and be counterproductive.
 Other factors like communication, personality, and emotional intelligence can prove to be just as important when it comes to the desired outcome.
 The truth is personality differences can actually lead to stellar results because personalities influence cooperation, shared cognition, information sharing, and overall team performance.
 In a nutshell, the recipe for a great team includes a variety of personalities.

 There are different categories of personality that employees might display:

 Results-Oriented: These people are natural leaders who love to organize and take charge.

 Relationship-Focused: These employees are attuned to other’s feelings and are good at building cohesiveness among team members.